mkramb/ngDjango/README.md

  - Using JWT for client authentication
  - Django REST framework for api
- - browserify & less for the UI
+ - Twitter Bootstrap & less for UI
- - Grunt for build tool
+ - browserify & Grunt as a build tool

 ### Run & Install